awdev1/AFP-Quoter-2000/README.md

 # AirForceProud95 Quotes Discord Bot
-NOTE: This an official AFP95 bot.
+NOTE: This not a official AFP95 bot.
 This bot is fan-made. <br>

 ## Introduction